-If you're configuring ArcGIS Enterprise in an environment where there is no Internet connection available or Internet access is prohibited by your organization, you may encounter the following issues:
+If you're configuring ArcGIS Enterprise in an environment where there is no internet connection or internet access is prohibited by your organization, you may encounter the following issues:

-- When accessing the ArcGIS Enterprise portal website and ArcGIS Portal Directory through HTTPS, it takes some time (up to a minute) for the applications to load in Internet Explorer.
+- When accessing the portal and portal REST API directories through HTTPS, it takes some time (up to a minute) for the applications to load in Internet Explorer.

 - You cannot print or preview a web map successfully.

 - Searching for or locating an address in a web map fails.

 - Calculating area or drawing geometry does not work correctly.